-St Helens College is an exempt charity under the Part 3 of the Charities Act 2011 and is regulated by the Secretary of State for Business, Innovation and Skills as Principal Regulator for all FE Corporations in England.
+St Helens College is an exempt charity under the Part 3 of the Charities Act 2011 and is regulated by the Secretary of State for Education (previously the Secretary of State for Business, Innovation and Skills) as Principal Regulator for all FE Corporations in England.
 The members of the Governing Body, who are trustees of the charity, are disclosed on page 16.